darkawesome/blog/content/blog/GeologyAnalysis.md

 wcss
 ```

 A WCSS value of 473.5104 suggests that the data points are relatively close to the centroids within each cluster.
 With further analysis needed to find an elbow point or point where the point the reduction in WCSS starts to level off.
 Which tells us about the diminishing returns in terms of clustering quality as k increases.

 With this point found an optimal distribution of trails can be made to have more dispersion throughout the state.
 However, given that the points we are using are taken from line graphs further analysis into the cluster would not be needed as the correlation would be inherent.
 Moving forward I will look at other factors across the state as it relates to the trail points.

 ## Analyzing the Network

-The Methodology behind the work below is from this paper on Spatial Statictics by Adrian Baddeley, Gopalan Nair, Suman Rakshit, Greg McSwiggan,Tilman M. Davies(2).
+The Methodology behind the work below is from this paper on Spatial Statistics by Adrian Baddeley, Gopalan Nair, Suman Rakshit, Greg McSwiggan,Tilman M. Davies(2).
 In which they analyze research on the spatial analysis of events that occur along a network of lines.

-## Convertiing to Spatial Data
+## Converting to Spatial Data

 ``` r
 trails.sf  <- st_as_sf(data,coords=c("Longitude","Latitude"),crs=4269)